Skip to content

 Section titled “Why the Transformer Emerged — The Limitations of RNNs/LSTMs”

-Cannot parallelize due to sequential processing: RNNs compute each step using the output of the previous step, so all steps must be processed in order.
-This means they can’t leverage the parallel computing capabilities of GPUs/TPUs, resulting in long training times.
+Hard to parallelize due to sequential processing: RNNs compute each step using the output of the previous step, so all steps must be processed in order.
+The Transformer paper describes this sequential nature as a constraint on efficient training over long sequences.[1]

 Vanishing long-range dependencies: The longer the sentence, the harder it becomes for information from the beginning to reach the end.
 For example, it’s difficult for the model to correctly recognize that the verb at the end of “Tanaka-san, who worked at a large office in Tokyo yesterday, …” corresponds to “Tanaka-san.”